pattonsgirl/CEG3120/CourseNotes/AWS-CF-Breakdown.md

-# Breakdown of a CloudFormation Template
+# Breakdown of an AWS CloudFormation Template

 Define version of API being used.
 Last update was 2010-09-09